CKCS 852 - Designing Accessible Word Documents

 Once you complete the assessment, you will receive personalized feedback and a mastery score from the expert assessor.

-The successful completion of the assessment will result in a shareable Toronto Metropolitan University digital credential.
+If you are able to demonstrate mastery and pass the assessment, you will receive a shareable Toronto Metropolitan University digital credential.
 This credential can be shared on your LinkedIn profile, personal website, or anywhere you want to display your achievements.